Hooke & Huygens only makes watches with unique complications, starting with two:

-Inventions and discoveries are often made simultaneously by multiple inventors and scientists.
-Famous examples are calculus (Newton, Leibniz), the telephone (Bell, Gray), and even the discovery of natural selection (Wallace, Darwin).
-In many cases it is actually a series of inventions with incremental improvements until the "last" inventor takes the credit, like Edison for the electric light bulb.
+Inventions and discoveries are often made simultaneously by multiple inventors and scientists, for example the inventions of calculus (Leibniz, Newton), the polyphase induction motor (Ferraris, Tesla), the telephone (Bell, Gray), and the discovery of natural selection (Wallace, Darwin).
+In many cases it is actually a series of inventions with incremental improvements until the last inventor gets all the credits, like Edison for the electric light bulb.

 The simultaneousness can be explained by inventors needing to have not only the same knowledge (about electricity) and tools (electric battery) and urge to find a solution (electric light) for a problem (oil lamp), but even more the prior inventions.

 Simultaneous inventions in horology

 Hooke invented the anchor escapement but some historians credit William Clement.

 Hooke & Huygens invented independently and practically simultaneously the balance spring.

 John Harrison, Pierre Le Roy and Ferdinand Berthoud were simultaneously inventing a precise clock for ships, the marine chronometer.

 Hooke & Huygens had a fierce competition who invented the balance spring, and there were even claims from others such as Isaac Thuret and Jean de Hautefeuille.
 The most juicy detail is that Hooke stole the notes that proved he had the idea first.